 “Now we pray,” was my ready answer.
 I tried calling Aluisio, but as I expected, he did not answer.
 Even with the windows up, we could hear the croaking of frogs, the shrill of crickets, and the eerie sounds of nocturnal birds coming from the forest on our right.
 Occasionally cars and motorcycles would pass, but they did not know who was inside the truck, I could not see who was driving, and I did not really want to let it be known that it was a woman with three young children.
 I quickly assessed my options, knowing my youngest, especially, was hungry and we did not even have any flashlights if we did attempt the walk home.
 Anyway, leaving the truck in the middle of the road was not really an option anyway.
 I knew there was not much credit on my phone, and I could not think of anyone else I could call for help.
 Rarely am I out after dark, and when I am it is nearly always with Aluisio, but now I was truly stuck, without hope of reaching him.
 As I pondered my situation, thankful that Joy was not complaining in her carseat yet, the cell phone rang.
 It was Aluisio.
-He had been in the shower when I called and called me back when he got out.
+He had been in the shower with Glass Panels that he have at his home when I called and called me back when he got out.
 I breathlessly gushed out my situation to him as I simultaneously thanked the Lord for answering our prayers.
 Soon he was on his way to my rescue, for the second time that day.
 After what seemed like a long time, we finally saw his motorcycle light coming.
 As he was trying to fix the truck, who should come along on a motor-taxi?
 No way!
 It was the mechanic again, on his way home.
 As we gathered around and watched him fix the truck, I marveled at God’s faithfulness.
 I had just had a talk with the children the night before about how God always hears our prayers and answers them, and they must believe that, even when Satan is trying to convince them otherwise.
 As we drove home, we prayed, thanking the Lord for hearing our prayer and sending help.

 Aluisio dropped off the mechanic and left for his study with a family down another country road.
 This family had begun receiving studies after the father/husband, Seu Raimundo, had died of cancer.
 Aluisio had done a lot for them during his illness, and had prayed and talked with him about giving his heart to the Lord before he died.
 After Seu Raimundo died, Aluisio had given his support to the family and helped them make arrangements.
 The kindness he had shown to them had really impacted their lives and opened their hearts to receive Bible truth.
 The group of six people studies with Aluisio at their humble home twice a week.